Interference of Waves of Two Intensities Solution

 Variables Used

-Resultant Intensity - (Measured in Candela) - Resultant Intensity is the resultant of two intensities combined together.
+Resultant Intensity - (Measured in Candela) - Resultant Intensity is the intensity of the resulting wave pattern formed by the superposition of two or more waves, providing information about the combined effect of the individual waves.

-Intensity 2 - (Measured in Candela) - Intensity 2 is the quantity of energy the second wave conveys per unit time across a surface of unit area, and it is also equivalent to the energy density multiplied by the wave speed.
+Intensity 2 - (Measured in Candela) - Intensity 2 is a measure of the power of a wave, typically measured in units of energy per unit area, and is used to describe the strength of a wave in various physical systems.

-Phase Difference - (Measured in Radian) - Phase Difference is used to describe the difference in degrees or radians when two or more alternating quantities reach their maximum or zero values.
+Phase Difference - (Measured in Radian) - Phase Difference is the difference in phase angle between two or more waves having the same frequency and referenced to the same point in time.

 STEP 1: Convert Input(s) to Base Unit